-The Mechanical Engineering department at UC Berkeley is the top ranked public mechanical engineering graduate program in the nation and is consistently ranked as one of the top mechanical engineering departments in the world.
+The Mechanical Engineering department at UC Berkeley is consistently ranked as one of the top mechanical engineering departments in the world.
 The “information age,” born in the last century, has already affected every aspect of the discipline – for example encompassing (1) representation of the physical world with computer simulation models (2) extraction and analysis of data electronically via sensors, cameras, etc. (3) prediction, actuation, control of machines using processed data and models and (4) man-machine interaction.

 MEng in Mechanical Engineering